ChrisPenner/ChrisPenner.github.io/site/posts/kaleidoscopes.md

 Pair "fromList [('a',1),('b',3)]" "fromList [('a',2),('b',4)]"
 ```

-This creates two separate maps, one with the elements from the first portion of the pair, the other with the second portion.
+This creates two separate maps which have been grouped into Maps using the Applicative instance of the inner Pair!
+In this case it grouped elements zipwise across maps!
+Take a moment to see how this behavior is perhaps not very intuitive, but is nonetheless a very useful way of grouping data.

 ## Back to measurements

-So, back to our flower problem, now that we very *roughly* understand how `reflected` groups elements for aggregation we'll see how we can use it to group respective measurements of our flowers.
+So, back to our flower problem from the previous post, now that we very *roughly* understand how `reflected` groups elements for aggregation we'll see how we can use it to group respective measurements of our flowers.

-Here's our simplified representation of our problem:
+Here's our simplified representation of our problem, we've got a collection of flower measurements.
+Each element of each list represents a unique measurement, for example maybe the first measurement in each list (the first column) represents leaf length, and the last measurement in each (the last column) represents stem length.
+Here's our silly simplified data set:

 ```haskell
 allMeasurements :: [[Float]]